Preparing to train a model

 Understanding bias

-• (Statistical) bias: the tendency of an algorithm to produce one solution over another, even though some alternatives may be just as good, or better.
-Statistical bias can have multiple sources, which we’ll get into below.
+- (Statistical) bias: This refers to the tendency of an algorithm to produce one solution over another, even when other options may be just as good or better.
+Statistical bias can arise from several sources (discussed below), including how data is collected and processed.

 Sources of statistical bias